Single-Course Engelsk 5 ECTS

 Course Content

-Single-particle motion in magnetic and electric fields.
-MHD theory application to space.
 Structure and dynamics of the upper atmosphere.
-Ionospheric formation and structure.
-Wave propagation in plasma.
+Ionospheric formation, structure, and dynamics.
+Basic plasma fluid dynamics, including magnetohydrodynamics and ionospheric electrodynamics.
+Plasma waves.
 Solar activity and solar wind.
 Solar wind planetary interactions.
 Magnetospheric structure and dynamics.
-Plasmasphere, aurora and radiation belts.
+Single-particle motion in magnetic and electric fields.
+Aurora and radiation belts.

 Recommended prerequisites